aws/aws-cdk/packages/aws-cdk-lib/aws-cloudfront-origins/README.md

 > Note: OAC and OAI can only be used with an regular S3 bucket origin (not a bucket configured as a website endpoint).

-The `S3BucketOrigin` class supports creating a S3 origin with OAC, OAI, and no access control (using your bucket access settings) via the `withOriginAccessControl()`, `withOriginAccessIdentity()`, and `withBucketDefaults()` methods respectively.
+The `S3BucketOrigin` class supports creating a standard S3 origin with OAC, OAI, and no access control (using your bucket access settings) via the `withOriginAccessControl()`, `withOriginAccessIdentity()`, and `withBucketDefaults()` methods respectively.

 #### Setting up a new origin access control (OAC)